 • Additionality: GHG reductions must be developed in projects that would not have happened without the incentive of carbon offsets.

-• No leakage: The implementation of a project must not result in an increase in emissions elsewhere.
+• No Leakage: Project implementation must not result in an increase in emissions elsewhere.

 Carbon offsets are an important tool to help reduce GHG emissions worldwide.
 It is often very difficult to achieve zero-emission lifestyles or operations.
 At Brightspot, we offset our own business emissions and post the reports publicly on our website.
 We encourage all other organizations to do the same.
-Carbon offsets help fill in that short-term emissions reduction gap as we work towards developing a low carbon economy.
+Carbon offsets help fill in the short-term emissions reduction gap as we work toward a low-carbon economy.